danymar24/resume/static/media/resume.bb7c1b2b7d28dab1a8aa.md

 **Mobile Solutions Architect**, January 2023 – Present

 **Project:** Digital Front Door, Multiple applications
-**Technologies:** React, React-Native, Typescript, Node.js, Github actions, storybook, AWS, GraphQL, Detox, iOS, Android
+**Technologies:** React, React-Native, Typescript, Node.js, Github actions, storybook, AWS, GraphQL, Detox, iOS, Android, Kotlin, Java, Swift

 * Led a team of developers and designers in creating and enhancing multiple applications.
-* Defined architectural strategies and best practices for mobile development, ensuring scalability and performance optimization.
+* Defined architectural strategies and best practices for mobile application development, ensuring scalability and performance optimization.
 * Collaborated with stakeholders and product owners to understand business needs and translated them into technical requirements and solutions.
 * Conducted code reviews, implemented DevOps practices, and maintained high coding standards.
+* In charge of research and elaboration of digital architecture using sequence diagrams to ensure technical delivery using the latest mobile technologies.
-* Designed and enhanced processes to facilitate communication between internal teams and external teams
+* Designed and enhanced processes to facilitate communication between internal teams and external teams.
+* Provide mentorship to Junior and Senior team members, supporting their professional growth and skill development.
+* Develop backend architectures using the latest technologies (graphql, serverless) to enhance performance.
+* Work closely with software engineering teams to provide feedback and enhance enterprise architecture.

 ## Lessen Inc. Aubrey, TX.
 -------

 **Lead Mobile Developer**, April 2022 – December 2022

-**Project:** Shopping App & Consultant App
+**Project:** FPM experience mobile app
-**Technologies:** React, React-Native, Typescript, Node.js, NestJS, MongoDB, Github actions, redux, storybook, Fullstory, AWS, GraphQL, Jest, Detox, iOS, Android
+**Technologies:** React, React-Native, Typescript, Node.js, NestJS, MongoDB, Github actions, redux, storybook, Fullstory, AWS, GraphQL, Jest, Detox, iOS, Android, Java, Swift, Kotlin

 * Develop, test, implement and maintain application software working with established processes and best practices.
 * Provide guidance and assistance to development and operational team members.
 * Be an active member of the Development team to contribute to team dynamics, ways of working and assisting with improvement opportunities.
 * Design and architect mobile features, as offline support and app metrics.
 * In charge of setting up deployment processes using github actions, app store/playstore, app center.
-* Develop native app components for iOS and Android
+* Develop native app components for iOS and Android using Swift and Java/Kotlin
 * Implementation of native iOS and Android components in React Native

 ## Norwex, Coppell, TX.